 Is the Chihuahua Yappy?

-Every dog barks, but as the Chihuahua is so petite, when it does bark, the Chihuahua has a shorter vocal tract which makes the bark sound more like a “yap.”
+Every dog barks, but as the Chihuahua is so petite when it does bark, the Chihuahua has a shorter vocal tract, making the bark sound more like a “yap.”

 Causes of Yappy Behavior in Chihuahuas

 Bothersome yapping in Chihuahuas is almost always a result of boredom, frustration, small dog syndrome, and lack of socialization.

 Barking – or yapping – is a way for your Chihuahua to communicate with you, and if your pup is bored, you bet you will hear about it!

 You can avoid boredom barking in your Chihuahua by giving them plenty of exercises and regularly engaging them in interactive play.

 Like humans, our dogs can get frustrated, and there are a variety of ways that they can show that frustration, one of which is barking.